The State System COVID-19 Emergency Paid Sick Leave Program 2021

 Coronavirus Inpatient Treatment - Cost Sharing Waived

-For those in the UMPC HMO - Members who require in-network, inpatient COVID-19 treatment will not incur any deductibles, coinsurance, or copays through February 28, 2021.
+For those in the UPMC HMO - Members who require in-network, inpatient COVID-19 treatment will not incur any deductibles, coinsurance, or copays through May 20, 2021.

 Coronavirus Diagnostic Testing Coverage - Cost Sharing Waived

 For those in the Highmark PPO - Coronavirus diagnostic testing is covered 100% when recommended by a medical professional through June 30, 2021.
 This means no deductible (or coinsurance, if applicable) will apply for this testing.
 Further information can be found on the Highmark Blue Shield Website.

 For those in the UPMC HMO - UPMC Health Plan is waiving any applicable deductibles for coronavirus diagnostic testing when ordered by a member's treating medical provider.
 Further information can be found on the UPMC Health Plan website.

 Teleaddiction Services through Bright Heart Health with Specialist Copay

 For those in the Highmark PPO - The Highmark Blue Shield PPO plan includes an in-network telemedicine benefit, which allows you to have a live virtual visit with a healthcare provider.
 Setting up a virtual visit is easy.
 Click here for step-by-step instructions.
 Through June 30, 2021, the $10.00 virtual visit member copay will be waived for Highmark's telemedicine vendors listed below: